Neloop/JJCron/jjcron/README.md

 * * * * * * <class>HelloWorldTask</class>
 ```

-Further description of configuration can be found in wiki on [Crontab Description](https://github.com/JJCron/JJCron/wiki/Crontab-Description) page.
+Further description of configuration can be found in wiki on [Crontab Description](https://github.com/Neloop/JJCron/wiki/JJCron#crontab-description) page.

 ## Main features
-- All code written in pure `
+- All code written in pure `Java`
--
--
--
--
--
--
-- ` using cutting edge `Java 8` version
 - Thanks to `Java` **JJCron** is multiplatform
 - Modular and lightweight design
 - Easy to understand and use